MCP Server

 Actions are AI-generated optimization recommendations — specific changes to content, positioning, or strategy to improve GEO visibility.

-List active (todo or in_progress) AI-generated optimization actions for the project, sorted high → medium → low priority.
+List active (todo or in_progress) AI-generated optimization actions for a project, sorted high → medium → low priority.
 Each action includes a title, implementation detail, priority, effort level, estimated impact score, and an optional Markdown implementation guide.

 Parameters